zblago/EF6TempTableKit/README.md

         (at, a) => new { Id = at.Id }).ToList();
 }
 ```
 you may get an exception like *SqlException: 'tempTableName' has fewer columns than were specified in the column list*.
 In that case ensure that is mapped only once.
-Later on, if you need to map it again, do that under materialized data (in memory).
+Later on, if you need to map it again, do that on materialized data (in memory).
 This case is also covered in test project.

 ## (S)o(l)utio(n) file & how to run it